-Whether you're a first-time bridesmaid this wedding season or have 27 dresses hanging up in the back of your closet, it's good to keep in mind bridal party faux pas.
-So we chatted with real brides to find out their pet peeves.
-Here are 10 things you didn't realize were annoying the bride in your life, plus practical tips for avoiding these mistakes.
+Whether you're a first-time bridesmaid, or have 27 dresses hanging up in the back of your closet, it's good to keep in mind bridal-party faux pas, so we chatted with real brides to find out their pet peeves.
+Here are nine things you didn't realize were annoying the bride in your life, plus practical tips for avoiding these mistakes.

 Why it's annoying: By not responding to emails, missing showers, or skipping out on favor-making night, you are slacking on your duty to support the bride and might make her regret asking you in the first place.

 How to avoid it: You don't need to drop everything else in your life to be a bridesmaid, but you should make it a priority.
 It doesn't take much effort to reply enthusiastically to her emails with wedding details, and if you can't make a shower or bachelorette party, go the extra mile and send along a gift or card after picking up the phone to tell her why you won't be able to make it.

 2. RSVP'ing For a Plus One Who Wasn't Invited

 Why it's annoying: As VIPs, bridesmaids should have leeway to invite a guest.
 But it's not respectful to just assume if your invite is addressed to just you.